sai-tarun-tavva/resume-ls/README.md

-# Resume Parser: Streamlining Your Hiring Process
+# Resume Insight: Streamlining Your Hiring Process

-Welcome to the Resume Parser project, a smart solution developed for Logisoft to enhance your hiring workflow.
+Welcome to the Resume Insight project, a smart solution developed for Logisoft to enhance your hiring workflow.
 This application is designed to help hiring managers efficiently share and manage candidate information across departments.

-> **Note:** This project focuses solely on the user interface (UI) of the Resume Parser application.
+> **Note:** This project focuses solely on the user interface (UI) of the Resume Insight application.
 It does not include backend functionality or data processing.

 ## 🚀 Key Features